Mick Malthouse: Collingwood: 2000–2011

-Recruited to the Magpies by Collingwood president Eddie McGuire, when Malthouse replaced Tony Shaw as Collingwood Football Club senior coach after Shaw resigned when Collingwood under Shaw finished sixteenth (the last on the ladder) for the wooden spoon at the end of the 1999 season.
-Malthouse coached Collingwood to the finals in eight out of his twelve seasons as coach including grand final appearances in 2002, 2003, 2010 (twice) and 2011.
+Recruited to the Magpies by Collingwood president Eddie McGuire, Malthouse replaced Tony Shaw as Collingwood senior coach following Shaw's resignation after the club finished last on the ladder (16th), claiming the wooden spoon for the 1999 season.
+Malthouse coached Collingwood to the finals in eight out of his twelve seasons in charge including grand final appearances in 2002, 2003, 2010 (twice) and 2011.

-In Malthouse's first season as Collingwood Football Club senior coach in the 2000 season, Collingwood under Malthouse finished fifteenth (second-last) on the ladder with seven wins and fifteen losses.
-In the 2001 season, Collingwood under Malthouse just missed out of the finals, where they finished ninth on the ladder with eleven wins and eleven losses.
+In Malthouse's first season as Collingwood Football Club senior coach in the 2000 season, Collingwood finished fifteenth (second-last) on the ladder with seven wins and fifteen losses.
+In the 2001 season, Collingwood under Malthouse just missed out on the finals, where they finished ninth on the ladder with eleven wins and eleven losses.

 In the 2002 season, Malthouse guided Collingwood to the 2002 AFL Grand Final but fell short and lost to the Brisbane Lions by a margin of nine points, where the final score was Brisbane Lions 10.15 (75) to Collingwood 9.12 (66).

-In the 2003 season, Malthouse again guided Collingwood to the 2003 AFL Grand Final but fell short again and lost for the second straight year in a row to the Brisbane Lions by a margin of fifty points, where the final score was Brisbane Lions 20.14 (134) to Collingwood 12.12 (84).
+In the 2003 season, Malthouse again guided Collingwood to the 2003 AFL Grand Final but lost for the second year in a row, again to Brisbane, this time by a margin of 50 points, where the final score was Brisbane Lions 20.14 (134) to Collingwood 12.12 (84).

 In the 2004 season, Collingwood's on-field performance under Malthouse dropped when they finished thirteenth with eight wins and fourteen losses.
-In the 2005 season, Collingwood's on-field performance under Malthouse went from bad to worse, when they finished fifteenth (second-last) on the ladder with five wins and seventeen losses.
+In the 2005 season, Collingwood went from bad to worse when they finished fifteenth (second-last) on the ladder with five wins and seventeen losses.